-Android Internet of things called Android Things is the new OS announced by Google.
+Android IoT called Android Things is the new OS announced by Google.
 This is an Android-based OS for Internet of things (IoT).
 If you are new to IoT, give a look at my article about what is IoT.
 As the name Android Things implies, it is a modified version of Android OS that runs on our smartphones.
 This OS joins the Android family with Android, Android TV and Android auto.

 What is Android Things?

-Android Things is the new OS developed by Google for IoT.
+Android Things is the new OS developed by Google for IoT development.
 If we look at the past, Google made another attempt to jump into IoT ecosystem with Brillo that didn’t have a big success.
 Even if Android Things is still in the developer preview version, it introduces some important features that make it different from Brillo.
 Android Internet of things supports only three IoT devices :

 - Intel Edison

 - NXP Pico

 - Raspberry Pi 3

 The list, by now, is quite limited but the OS is still in the preview version so more devices will be added in the future.